 Video of the Day

 By far the biggest risk of silicone caulking is its odor.
 This kind of caulk is known to cause dizziness or lightheadedness because of its overpowering smell.
-It's such a significant drawback that many contractors chose to use a more expensive, odor-free caulk.
+It's such a significant drawback that many contractors choose to use a more expensive, odor-free caulk.
 Typical silicone caulk has an aroma akin to extremely strong vinegar.
-This odor will dissipate, but it will take at least two days.
+This odor will dissipate, but it may take at least two days.

 Like other chemical-based household products, silicone caulk can be harmful if ingested.
 Kids and pets must be kept away while silicone caulk is being applied and while it's drying.

 Silicone caulk does not adhere as well as acrylic-based caulk does to areas that are porous.
 This is because of its rubber-like flexibility and oil-based formula.
 Keep in mind that silicone caulk works best when used in an area that requires a good deal of give.

 When it comes to filling gaps, consider investing in foam backer rod that fits inside the caulking area.
 This is a flexible foam tube that works much like insulation by filling the space between the tub and the tile.
 It is waterproof and keeps you from having to pump a gap full of caulk, thus limiting your exposure to the fumes and saving you money.